iqbalfn/camp/README.md

 Convert HTML main article to AMPHTML.
 Please note that this library is not meant to convert entirely HTML document to AMP.
-Use the library to convert main article of the page only, as in most case main article is the part where you generated it by WYSIWYG ( ex: tinymce ).
+Use the library to convert main article of the page only, as in most case main article is the part where we generated it by WYSIWYG ( ex: tinymce ).
 Another HTML part should rewrite to fullfill AMP specifications.

-Due to complicated processing in background, I suggest you to not to use the library for every user request.
+Due to complicated processing in background, I suggest to not to use the library for every user request.
 Cache the result or save it to DB instead of convert it everytime user ask for it.

 Usage
 -----